ThatFrenchComputerGuy/CedChartJs/README.md

    The Chart should render nicely on any screen width so please open an issue stating your screen ratio if it does not.

    You can adapt the height a little bit.

+   #### Can I load multiple graphs on the same screen ?
+   Yes you absolutely can.